CRG-CNAG/pipeline_roesti/docs/README.md

                         bash profile path is automatically detected in user's home directory, this option sets the path manually.
                         (default: )
-  --jobid JOBID         Integer that identifies the overall pipeline run.
-It
+  --analysisId ANALYSISID
-                        is independent from the jobids of the job submissions.
+                        Integer that identifies the overall pipeline run.
+It is independent from the jobids of the job submissions on the cluster grid engine. (default: None) --sendMessageToWebServer
-                        (default: 0)
+                        Send a message to the webserver dbspipe when the pipeline has finished.
+Only for pipeline launched by the web server application. (default: False)

 Common options:
   --verbose [VERBOSE], -v [VERBOSE]